skip to Main Content

 Currently accepting applications:

-Expedited Conservation Project Grant Cycle (ECP) — (3rd round): The Conservation Partners Legacy (CPL) Grant Program funds conservation projects that restore, enhance, or protect forests, wetlands, prairies, and habitat for fish, game, and wildlife in Minnesota.
+Expedited Conservation Project Grant Cycle (ECP) — The Conservation Partners Legacy (CPL) Grant Program funds conservation projects that restore, enhance, or protect forests, wetlands, prairies, and habitat for fish, game, and wildlife in Minnesota.
 Non-competitive grants from $5,000-$50,000 with a 10% non-state match requirement and a total project cost cap of $575,000 available to local, regional, state, and national nonprofit organizations, including government entities.
-Applications are due Jan.
-17, 2023.

 No longer accepting applications for this year/round of funding: